 - Design programs to facilitate students' successful transitions to post-secondary education and employment.

 Districts need to identify and develop an integrated network of services that effectively meet the linguistic and cultural needs of American Indian students.
-Defined by federal law (ESSA, Title VII, Subpart 5, Section 7151) Indian is an individual who is:
+Defined by federal law (ESSA, Title VII, Subpart 5, Section 7151) an American Indian is an individual who is:

 - a member of an Indian tribe or band, as membership is defined by the tribe or band, including: